fsharp/fslang-design/RFCs/FS-1074-default-interface-member-inteop.md

         member __.MC() = ()
 ```

 The user does not need to be explicit with `IA` because all the slots for `IA` have a default implementation. `IA.M` has a most specific implementation, which is `IA`; there is no ambiguity here.
-If `IA.M` did not have a default implementation,

 # Drawbacks